They say there be no such thing as a leprechaun lass, but I know the truth to be different.

 “Maybe so, but they are none of them the gifts I truly wanted.
 I wish to see a leprechaun lass.
 I won’t leave this place until I do!”

 Suddenly there were a green flash of light.
-I knew well that it were the magic of the wee folk at work.
+It were the power of the wee folk at work—I knew the magic well.

 “Look into the pool, my lovely.
 I think you’ll see what you’ve been waiting for.”

 Still holding onto me hand, she cautiously peered into the still waters.
 A scream fit for a banshee escaped her lips when she saw her own reflection in the pool before us.
+She let go of me and threw her hands to her cheeks that now glowed with the magic of the wee folk.
 “Change me back.
 Change me back,” she cried with a loud voice.

 “Ah, but that will be impossible, my darlin’,” said I. “I can’t be changin’ ye back now.
 That was your third and final wish.”